 We are asked on a regular basis from where do we source our seed.
 Growing and harvesting over a thousand varieties of seed would be a huge investment in land, machinery and staff so we grow a little in various local gardens and purchase by far the majority of our seed from companies in Italy, USA and Holland.

-I decided to go for a wander around Gerard and Jude's gardens to see what they were growing for our seed harvest this season and thought I would share my discoveries with you.
+I decided to go for a wonder around Gerard and Jude's gardens to see what they were growing for our seed harvest this season and thought I would share my discoveries with you.

 Shiny Leaf Angelica